Stephen Báthory: Elected king

 Stephen Báthory as King of Poland with a Mannerist crown from about 1584, most probably created for him in Gdańsk after Willem van den Blocke's design.

 In 1572, the throne of the Polish–Lithuanian Commonwealth, at the time the largest and one of the most populous states in Europe, was vacated when King Sigismund II Augustus died without heirs.
-The Sejm was given the power to elect a new king, and in the 1573 Polish–Lithuanian royal election chose Henry of France; Henry soon ascended the French throne and forfeited the Polish-Lithuanian one by returning to France.
+The Sejm was given the power to elect a new king, and in the 1573 Polish–Lithuanian royal election chose Henry III of France; Henry soon ascended the French throne and forfeited the Polish-Lithuanian one by returning to France.
 Báthory decided to enter into the election; in the meantime he had to defeat another attempt by Bekes to challenge his authority in Transylvania, which he did by defeating Bekes at the Battle of Kerelőszentpál.

 On 12 December 1575, after an interregnum of roughly one and a half years, primate of Poland Jakub Uchański, representing a pro-Habsburg faction, declared Archduke Maximilian III as the new monarch.
-However, chancellor Jan Zamoyski, Piotr Zborowski and other opponents of Habsburgs argued against a Habsburg king, fearing the political power of a native Polish king.
+However, Chancellor Jan Zamoyski, Piotr Zborowski and other opponents of the Habsburgs argued against a Habsburg king, fearing the political power of a native Polish king.
 Zborowski in particular supported electing a princely or ducal ruler.
 Bathory also pledged several bribes, including 200,000 florins and ransoms for Polish captives taken by the Tatars.
-After a heated discussion, it was decided that Anna Jagiellon, sister of the former King Sigismund II Augustus, should be elected 'king' and marry Stephen Báthory.
+After a heated discussion, it was decided that Anna Jagiellon, sister of the former King Sigismund II Augustus, should be elected "King" and marry Stephen Báthory.
 In January 1576 Báthory passed the mantle of voivode of Transylvania to his brother Christopher Báthory and departed for Poland.
-On 1 May 1576 Báthory married Anna and was crowned king of Poland and grand duke of Lithuania.
+On 1 May 1576 Báthory married Anna and was crowned King of Poland and Grand duke of Lithuania.
 After being chosen as king in the 1576 Polish–Lithuanian royal election, Báthory also began using the title of the prince of Transylvania.